 - digital integrations need to be replicable and scalable.

 Meanwhile, the policy levers and regulatory adjustments needed to optimise behind-the-meter flexibility are not yet fully in place.
 The trials identified above have established some guiding principles and objectives for a smart, consumer-centric, low-carbon energy system.
 But further trials are needed to work out how to deliver new low carbon products and services in people’s homes at the pace and scale required.

 Energy Systems Catapult is currently scoping with industry, academia and government, the opportunity to lead on the design and governance of Living Lab 2.0.

-Policy makers and regulators can use Living Lab 2.0 to gather evidence to inform policy design and trial new policy and regulatory measures with quality insight provided from the Living Lab into how consumers respond.
+Policy makers and regulators can use Living Lab 2.0 to gather evidence to inform policy design and trial new policy and regulatory measures with quality insight and huge amounts of data provided from the Living Lab into how consumers respond.
 For both private and public sector stakeholders, Living Lab 2.0 provides a potential pathway to facilitate a more open, competitive and fair market, for instance through co-creation of digital interoperability standards and consumer protection measures.